This post may contain affiliate links. See our affiliate disclaimer here.

 Road Signs and Signals

-In general, road signs in France are symbols that can be universally understood, versus worded signs.
+Generally, road signs in France are symbols that can be universally understood.

-For example, a Do Not Enter Sign in the US will say Do Not Enter with a red circle with a white line across the middle.
-In France, it will just be a red circle with a white line across the middle.
+For example, a Do Not Enter sign in the US will say Do Not Enter with a red circle and a white line across the middle.
+In France, it will be a red circle with a white line across the middle and no words.

 Not all signs are the same as their US counterparts, but they are fairly self-explanatory.
 The most important signs to look for when RVing will be width, height, and weight restriction signs.
-These white and red circular signs will have black triangles at the top and bottom for height or on the sides for width and say “2,3 m” to let you know of an upcoming restriction.
+These white and red circular signs will have black triangles at the top and bottom for height or on the sides for width and say “2,3 m” to inform you of an upcoming restriction.
 A weight restriction sign will likely say 3,5t.
-(Check your RV weight before you rent, but you should be safe with this restriction!
+(Check your RV weight before renting, but you should be safe with this restriction!
 3,5t was the weight limit we saw most often.)

 And yes, where we use periods for decimals in the States, they use commas!

-Traffic lights in France are very similar to the US with green, yellow, and red lights.
+Traffic lights in France are very similar to those in the US, with green, yellow, and red lights.
 Lights are vertical, with green on the bottom and red at the top.
 Unlike other neighboring countries, you won’t see any flashing green or yellow lights.
-(Unless you’re in a construction zone—they do set up yellow flashing lights.)
+(Unless you’re in a construction zone, then they set up yellow flashing lights.)

-Light posts are often posted on the same side of the street as you are, which can make seeing the light impossible if you pull up too far at an intersection.
+Light posts are often posted on the same side of the street as you are, making the light impossible to see if you pull up too far at an intersection.
 We had to back up a few times to see the post.
 However, you won’t see red lights very often in your travels.
-Most intersections across the country are roundabouts, making driving across the country that much easier.
+Most intersections across the country are roundabouts, making driving that much easier.

 Related: 16 Differences Between RVing in America and RVing Abroad